-As the end of the growing season nears, many growers are anxious to get their soybeans out of the field and into a bin where they are safe from the elements (especially after a fall like last year).
+As the end of the growing season nears, many growers are anxious to get their soybeans out of the field and into a bin where they are safe from the elements (especially after Matthew last year).
 Once soybeans are physiologically mature, nothing good is going to happen to them in the field.
 In addition, there may be a price premium for being one of the first soybean producers to the elevator with beans for sale.
 One way to harvest sooner may be to use desiccants to kill green tissue of beans or weeds so the combine can get through the field earlier.

 To help answer this question, Drs.
 Jim Dunphy and Wes Everman evaluated three different harvest aids in a project funded by the North Carolina Soybean Producers Association.
 The three products included Gramoxone (paraquat), Aim, and sodium chlorate.
 The average yield of each treatment after two years of data is presented in the graph below.
 The date is the average date when the treatments were applied across all environments.
 The first application (average date of September 28) was made at the approximately R6 stage (full sized seed in the pod).

 There are a couple take home messages from this graph.